 Section 16(a) of the Exchange Act requires our directors, executive officers and holders of more than 10% of our common stock to file with the SEC reports regarding their ownership and changes in ownership of our equity securities.
 Dr. Aviezer, Dr. Shaaltiel, Dr. Almon and Mr. Maimon each filed a late Form 4 in connection with the grant of options in February 2008.
 Each of Mr. Bar-Shalev, Mr. Akirov and Dr. Kornberg each filed a late Form 3 in connection with their becoming directors of our company in 2008.
-Last, Dr. Kornberg filed a late Form 4 in connection with their becoming directors of our company in 2008.
-Last, Dr. Kornberg filed a late Form 4 in connection with their becoming directors of the copies of 6 filings requirements were met during 2008.
+Last, Dr. Kornberg filed a late Form 4 in connection with the options granted to him in 2008.
+Otherwise, we believe that all Section 16 filings requirements were met during 2008.
 In making this statement, we have relied solely upon examination of the copies of Form 3s, 4s and 5s provided to us and the written representations of our former and current directors, officers and 10% shareholders.